teemuniskanen/docs/docs/security.md

 ## Patient data security and liability

-EBMeDS operates with patient data, so data security and anonymity is paramount.
-EBMeDS has no need for any personally identifying data like names or social security numbers.
+EBMEDS operates with patient data, so data security and anonymity is paramount.
+EBMEDS has no need for any personally identifying data like names or social security numbers.
 The only biographical information used is age and gender, which is sent in addition to the clinical data (diagnoses, medication etc.) itself.
-However, it is up to the users of the EBMeDS service to ensure that no explicitly identifying information is sent to EBMeDS.
+However, it is up to the users of the EBMEDS service to ensure that no explicitly identifying information is sent to EBMEDS.
 Duodecim accepts no liability should e.g. social security numbers be present in the request data.

-The data security model is simple insofar as EBMeDS is completely stateless.
+The data security model is simple insofar as EBMEDS is completely stateless.
 In other words, there is no direct way of connecting the data in a request with any earlier requests.
 This also means that each request must contain all the data required for that particular CDS context.

 ### Cluster security

-EBMeDS is a microservice architecture, meaning that the EBMeDS service in general consists of smaller services that communicate internally with each other.
-EBMeDS can be run on a single machine or clustered over multiple servers.
+EBMEDS is a microservice architecture, meaning that the EBMEDS service in general consists of smaller services that communicate internally with each other.
+EBMEDS can be run on a single machine or clustered over multiple servers.
 The underlying platform is Docker Swarm, which has [the following network security model](https://docs.docker.com/engine/userguide/networking/overlay-security-model/).

-In short, if EBMeDS is clustered onto multiple machines, intra-service communication may send patient data "over the wire".
+In short, if EBMEDS is clustered onto multiple machines, intra-service communication may send patient data "over the wire".
 This traffic is unencrypted by default.
 It is up to the system administrator to ensure that communication between cluster nodes is secure, especially if the cluster is located in multiple data centers.
 Alternatively encryption of the entire Swarm overlay network can be enabled in Docker, although this is bad for performance.

 ### Logging

 The one place where patient data may be stored is the service's logs.
-EBMeDS internally runs the so-called "ELK stack" (Elasticsearch, Logstash, Kibana).
+EBMEDS internally runs the so-called "ELK stack" (Elasticsearch, Logstash, Kibana).
 In other words, all logs are stored in an Elasticsearch database.
 Logging is done in two ways: regular service event logs, and logging of request/response data, i.e. patient data.
 Again, once the data is logged, it is up to the system administrator to store it and its backups in a secure fashion.

 #### Request/response logging

-EBMeDS may be configured to log the request data, i.e. patient data, together with the resulting response data structure.
+EBMEDS may be configured to log the request data, i.e. patient data, together with the resulting response data structure.
 This is done partially for debugging purposes, partially for liability purposes (if some user requires a certain period of traceability for all decision support requests).
 The request/response data is also useful for statistical reasons, and some services utilizing this log data has already cropped up.

 This type of logging can naturally be turned off completely.